2000 United States presidential election in Connecticut

 The 2000 United States presidential election in Connecticut took place on November 7, 2000, and was part of the 2000 United States presidential election.
 Voters chose eight representatives, or electors to the Electoral College, who voted for president and vice president.

 Connecticut was won by Vice President Al Gore by a 17.5% margin of victory.
-Gore's vice presidential running mate, Joe Lieberman, had been a U.S. Senator from Connecticut since 1989.
-Connecticut had also been the birth state of Republican nominee George W. Bush, however as a presidential candidate Bush identified his home state as Texas, where he was governor, and he did not attempt to compete in Connecticut.
-Connecticut is considered a safe Democratic state, having not been won by a Republican presidential candidate since Bush's father George H. W. Bush in 1988.
-Connecticut is also the birth state of Bush & major Green Party candidate Ralph Nader.
+Gore's vice presidential running mate, Joe Lieberman, had been a U.S. senator from Connecticut since 1989.
+Connecticut is also birth state of Republican nominee George W. Bush; however, as a presidential candidate, Bush identified his home state as Texas, where he was governor, and he did not attempt to compete in Connecticut.
+Since the 1990s, Connecticut has remained a safe Democratic state, having not been won by a Republican presidential candidate since Bush's father in 1988.
+Connecticut is also the home state of major Green Party candidate Ralph Nader.

-Bush became the first Republican to win the White House without Fairfield County since James A. Garfield in 1880.
+Bush became the first Republican to win the White House without Fairfield County since James A. Garfield in 1880, and the first since 1876 to win without Litchfield County.
 This was also the first election since 1976 when Connecticut failed to support the overall winner of the electoral college, and presidency.
-Bush became the first Republican to win without Connecticut since 1888.
+Bush became the first Republican to win without Connecticut since 1968.